-- Set up a specific sub-group of the WEF to focus on the promotion of Welsh- medium childcare and education and consider the most appropriate medium for promotion. - Continue to develop the quality and range of information for parents to promote the benefits of bilingualism. - Regularly review the information in our 'Starting School' booklet to ensure that arrangements for applications to Welsh medium schools is clear, comprehensive and located within the booklet before arrangements for English medium schools. - Review our on-line application process for schools to include opportunities to provide options about Welsh medium provision. - Work in partnership with the WEF sub-group to develop high-quality Welsh medium resources to support parents to build confidence to choose a Welsh medium education. - Utilise local authority settings such as, libraries, leisure centres and hubs, to display and distribute information and resources for parents, to promote Welsh medium education.

-- Ensure that we include links to Welsh medium schools and Welsh Government promotional information in the Early Years section of our website. - Extend our work with RhAg to facilitate Welsh medium parent forums and provide information sessions, particularly in the Caldicot and Monmouth areas of the county. - Promote Welsh starter classes such as 'Clwb Cwtsh', an eight-week free course. - Review information provided to Flying Start parents regarding benefits of bilingualism.
+- Review our on-line application process for schools to include opportunities to provide options about Welsh-medium provision. - Work in partnership with the WEF sub-group to develop high-quality Welshmedium resources to support parents to build confidence to choose a Welshmedium education. - Utilise local authority settings such as, libraries, leisure centres and hubs, to display and distribute information and resources for parents, to promote Welshmedium education. - Ensure that we include links to Welsh-medium schools and Welsh Government promotional information in the Early Years section of our website. - Extend our work with RhAg to facilitate Welsh-medium parent forums and provide information sessions, particularly in the Caldicot and Monmouth areas of the county. - Promote Welsh starter classes such as 'Clwb Cwtsh', an eight-week free course. - Review information provided to Flying Start parents regarding benefits of bilingualism. - Introduce a scheme to match Welsh speaking families with non-Welsh speaking families considering sending their children to a Welsh-medium nursery as a means of supporting them through the transition process.

-3. Access to Welsh medium provision - School Transport
+3. Access to Welsh-medium provision - School Transport

-• Review our school transport policy to ensure that all learners have a genuine opportunity to receive their education through the medium of Welsh.
+Review our school transport policy to ensure that all learners have a genuine opportunity to receive their education through the medium of Welsh.
+This will include a review of travel times and accessibility, early years and post-16 transport.